nextflow-io/training/docs/nf_template/3_create.md

 !!! warning "Deleting Workflows"

     Even though many of these action workflows are not relevant for private repositories, it is recommended to keep them in place to prevent `nf-core lint` from throwing errors.

-## Changes to the template structure

-Occasionally, the structure of the nf-core pipeline template is updated during a new release of the nf-core tooling.
-Most of the time these changes are minor.
-However, sometimes, larger structural changes are adopted to align with changes in the wider ecosystem.

-For example, as of nf-core tools 2.13, the groovy code that once lived in the `lib` folder has been moved to `subworkflows/`.
-Moving this code has made it easier to find, modify, and test the code.
-Importantly, it's modular nature is paving the way for a more flexible template in the future.

-!!! note

-    The `TEMPLATE` branch is essential for adopting these changes.